 All applications are processed by the Admissions Tutor who reports to the Board of Directors.
-Once the candidate's eligibility is formally established he/she is notified of the dates of the Drawing Test, and invited to take up the Optional Preparatory Course.
+Once the candidate's eligibility is formally established, they are notified of the dates of the Drawing Test, and invited to take up the Optional Preparatory Course.